 - American Airlines: No weight limit.

-- Delta Airlines: 15 lbs to Singapore flights, and 22 lbs to Bejing and Shanghai flights.
+- Delta Airlines: No weight limit except at the following stations: 15 lbs to Singapore flights, and 22 lbs to Bejing and Shanghai flights.

 - Southwest Airlines: No weight limit.